docker/docs/installation.md

 Engine.
 Follow the instructions for your particular operating system and ensure you are pointing at the proper repo.

-You install the Docker CS Engine on both the controller and each node.
+Install the Docker CS Engine on both the controller node and each member node.

 ### RHEL 7.0, 7.1